-- Enabling Service Users to access the resources and services that they and their children need; - Working with Service Users to develop a Support Plan which meets their short and long term goals and aspirations, and demonstrating through case planning how they are being supported to achieve these goals; - Working with Service Users to enable them to put in place SMART actions to achieve and review these goals and aspirations; - Demonstrating an appropriate and informed approach that recognises and understands the dynamics and impact of domestic and sexual violence, within an equalities and human rights framework; - Ensuring that support plans are informed by a knowledge of all equality issues that may be impacting upon a client; - Enabling service users to access education, training or work; - Signposting Service Users to support to learning English, where limited language skills are proving to be barriers to independence - Managing a key working system providing the Service Users with a named key worker who will engage and support the Service User.
+- Enabling Service Users to access the resources and services that they and their children need: - Working with Service Users to develop a Support Plan which meets their short and long term goals and aspirations.
+The outcomes and goals are for the Service User, the provider will demonstrate how they are supporting them to achieve their goals; - Working with Service Users to enable them to put in place SMART actions to achieve and review these goals and aspirations; - Demonstrating an appropriate and informed approach that recognises and understands the dynamics and impact of domestic and sexual violence, within an equalities and human rights framework; - Ensuring that support plans are informed by a knowledge of all equality issues that may be impacting upon a client; - Signposting Service Users to support to learning English, where limited language skills are providing barriers to independence - Managing a key working system providing the Service Users with a named key worker who will engage and support the Service User.